Pain at the Pump - a Closer Look at Hawaiian High Fuel Prices

 All Sectors, Commercial, Residential, Street Lights

-To briefly demonstrate our capabilities, let us compare Diesel prices at Honolulu, Wailuku, and Hilo with the Residential electricity rates at their respective corresponding islands (Oahu, Maui, Hawaii).
+Compare Diesel prices in Honolulu, Wailuku, and Hilo with residential electricity rates on their corresponding islands (Oahu, Maui, Hawaii).

-- Install the database on a virtual machine or in a Linux container.
+- Install ATSD on a virtual machine or in a Linux container.

 - Install Axibase Collector and configure Collector to write data into your ATSD instance.